poseidon-framework/poseidon-eager/.github/ISSUE_TEMPLATE/update_a_package.md

 ## Which package needs changes?

-Package name: `2018_Lamnidis_Fennoscandia`
+Package name: `2018_Lamnidis_Fennoscandia` <- Replace the package name here with the name of the relevant package.

 <!-- TODO: Please Specify the name of the package you think needs updating -->

 ## Check for upcoming changes

-I confirm there are no changes already suggested for this package in, or they do not address my issue:
+I confirm there are no changes already suggested for this package that address my issue in:

 - [ ] [Open Pull Requests](https://github.com/poseidon-framework/poseidon-eager/pulls)
 - [ ] [Open Issues](https://github.com/poseidon-framework/poseidon-eager/issues)